 Master of Arts in Anthropology

-Graduate studies in anthropology at the University of Hawaii are oriented toward training individuals to become well-rounded scholars and teachers, as well as competent researchers and/or practitioners in one or more subfields of Anthropology (Archaeology, Cultural Anthropology, Discursive Practices and Physical Anthropology).
+Graduate studies in anthropology at the University of Hawaii are oriented toward training individuals to become well-rounded scholars and teachers, as well as competent researchers and/or practitioners in one or more subfields of Anthropology (Archaeology, Cultural Anthropology, Discursive Practices and Biological Anthropology).

 The M.A.
 Program is intended to assure the graduate of the fundamentals in her or his elected subfields, while the Ph.D.
 Program provides an opportunity for further specialization.
 The Department also offers an alternative terminal M.A. track in Applied Archaeology.